-The study carried out by Sauti Za Wananchi using a mobile phone survey further found out that 84% of Ugandans are not happy with how the economy is being managed and the direction it is taking.
+The study carried out by Sauti Za Wananchi using a mobile phone survey further reveals that 84% of Ugandans are not happy with how the economy is being managed and the direction it is taking.

 Nanyanzi adds that food insecurity was highest in rural areas at 51% compared to urban areas at 45%.

 Meanwhile the survey also names Karamoja region as one of regions where 85% which accounts for 5 out 6 residents spending a whole day without food.

 The findings were collected from over 1,900 Ugandans as respondents in a survey carried out in October 2017.